n0op3/n0op3/README.md

 ![header](https://github.com/user-attachments/assets/e5b9447b-6480-4b6b-872d-c048dab9e96f)

 # 🍡 Shizukana Otaku
 Started to code at the age of 10.
-My first language was Java, the I moved on to more low-level ones; I learned C and Rust, failed at embracing Go, learned more tooling like Neovim, installed my first Linux distro (Ubuntu) at the age of 13, and a year later switched to Arch, which is my daily driver up to this day.
+My first language was Java, then I moved on to more low-level ones; I learned C and Rust, failed at embracing Go, learned more tooling like Neovim, installed my first Linux distro (Ubuntu) at the age of 13, and a year later switched to Arch, which is my daily driver up to this day.

 ### Pronouns
 - He/him ♂️